Celine Dion wants her fans to know she's doing just fine despite reports that she's lost too much weight.

-The following day, Celine Dion was among the crowd at Ronald van der Kemp’s fashion show in the City of Lights.
+The following day, Celine Dion was among the crowd at Ronald van der Kemp's fashion show in the City of Lights.
 She was spotted attending the event with her close friend and backup dancer Pepe Muñoz.
-At the time, Celine looked frail and slimmer than her usual self.
+At the time, some fans speculated that Celine Dion looked frail and slimmer than her usual self.

 In late January, the “Ashes” hitmaker broke her silence during an interview for “The Dan Wootton Interview” podcast.